-Click the He used by button in the report toolbar to select the role class for which you want to determine whether roles exist that contain employees with the selected base object.
+• Click the "used by button in the report toolbar to select the role class for which you want to determine whether roles exist that contain employees with the selected base object.

 All the roles of the selected role class are shown.
 The color coding of elements identifies the role in which there are employees with the selected base object.
 The meaning of the report control elements is explained in a separate legend.
-To access the legend, click the i icon in the report's toolbar.
+To access the legend, click the 1 icon in the report's toolbar.

-- Double-click a control to show all child roles belonging to the selected role. - By clicking the ✓ button in a role's control, you display all employees in the role with the base object. - Use the small arrow next to ✓ to start a wizard that allows you to bookmark this list of employees for tracking.
+- Double-click a control to show all child roles belonging to the selected role. - Use the small arrow next to to start a wizard that allows you to bookmark this list of employees for tracking.
 This creates a new business role to which the employees are assigned.